Mygod/VPNHotspot/README.md

 Other:

 * (since API 29) `android.net.wifi.p2p.WifiP2pConfig` needs to be parcelized in a very specific order, except for possible extra fields at the end. (used only for safe mode)
-* Broadcast `android.net.wifi.p2p.PERSISTENT_GROUPS_CHANGED` is assumed to be sticky.
 * Activity `com.android.settings/.Settings$TetherSettingsActivity` is assumed to be exported.

 For `ip rule` priorities, `RULE_PRIORITY_SECURE_VPN` and `RULE_PRIORITY_TETHERING` is assumed to be 12000 and 18000 respectively;